careyk007/esp32-lasertag/Readme.md

 ## TODO ##
 Add more game modes and work on companion app.

+## Dependencies ##
+This project is built using PlatformIO.
+There are a few libraries that this project depends on that will need to be installed:
+ * ESP8266-SSD1306 by Fabrice Weinberg

 ## Known Issues ##
 Starting the LCD Task without an I2C Slave device connected causes issues with all the tasks, causing the microcontroller to hang.
 The current workaround consists of a `#define` value in config.h that should only be uncommented when an LCD is connected.